From LONG ISLAND – by Ann Parry (ann-parry.com)

 June 24, 2018

-Former NASA astronaut MICHAEL J. MASSIMINO – Franklin Square’s inspiring, fun space ambassador – captivated three audiences this Wednesday, June 21, at the Cradle of Aviation Museum, during its 10th Annual Luncheon, a small group Meet & Greet, and a full-house lecture at the JetBlue Sky Theater Planetarium.
+NASA space shuttle astronaut MICHAEL J. MASSIMINO – Franklin Square’s inspiring and fun space ambassador – captivated three audiences this Wednesday, June 21, at the Cradle of Aviation Museum: during its 10th Annual Luncheon, a small group Meet & Greet, and a free lecture at the JetBlue Sky Theater Planetarium.

 Air & Space Hall of Fame Induction for Class of 2018

-Mike Massimino, aviation pioneers LOUIS and CONNIE MANCUSO, and pilot and Newsday founder ALICIA PATTERSON, were inducted into the Air & Space Hall of Fame Class of 2018 during the Cradle of Aviation’s 10th Annual Luncheon.
+Mike Massimino, aviation pioneers LOUIS and CONNIE MANCUSO, and aviator and Newsday founder ALICIA PATTERSON were the inductees for the Long Island Air & Space Hall of Fame Class of 2018 honored during the Cradle of Aviation Museum’s Annual Luncheon, presented by the Curtiss-Wright Corporation.

-A highlight of Massimino’s acceptance speech was when he described, in a personal, poetic way, his reaction to seeing the curve of our planet fill his field of vision during his second space walk:
+A highlight of Massimino’s acceptance speech was when he poetically described his reaction to seeing the curve of our planet fill his field of vision during his second space walk:

 “The beauty of our planet was kinda overwhelming….
 This must be the view from heaven….
 That’s not quite right….
 This is what heaven must look like….